- 2 min ago Erythritol: Health Benefits And Side Effects

 Whether food is cooked in a microwave or a regular oven, the nutrients, such as vitamin C in the food breakdown when exposed to heat.
 Because the food takes a shorter time to cook in a microwave, the nutrients are preserved better.

 A study also found that the powerful bacteria-fighting agents in breastmilk are destroyed when it is heated in a microwave .
+Breast milk is rich in nutrients and "antibodies" (which improves the baby's immunity to infections) which are lost in the microwave.
+However, the nutritive value is still preserved.

 Plastic containers used in microwave cooking can be harmful because the plastic can melt by the heat of the food inside, according to the U.S. Food and Drug Administration.
 Also, plastic contains one of the worst contaminants BPA, or bisphenol A, an oestrogen-like compound used widely in plastic products.